-The District's response to the finding identified in our audit is described in the accompanying schedule of findings and/or corrective action plan.
+The District's response to the finding identified in our audit is described in the accompanying corrective action plan.
 We did not subject the District's response to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.